Holiday Lebkuchen | Gingerbread Cake Recipe

-I remember my grandmother always making a big batch every year.
-We would then have them in the afternoon with coffee or tea.
+My grandmother used to make a big batch every year, to enjoy in the afternoon with coffee or tea.
 This recipe is as close as I can make it to what I remember from my childhood.

-We love eating this German Lebkuchen on its own – or in other recipes such as our traditional Christmas dinner with brown gingerbread sauce.
+We love eating this gingerbread on its own, but it is also fantastic to use in other recipes, such as our traditional Christmas dinner with brown gingerbread sauce.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.

-Except for the spice mixture, you probably have all the ingredients in your kitchen already:
+Except for the spice blend, you may have all the ingredients in your kitchen already:

-- Flour: For my recipe, I used organic AP flour.
-However, you can use spelt flour, einkorn flour, and replace some of the white flour with a portion of whole grain flour.
+- Flour: I use all-purpose flour.
+However, you can use spelt flour or einkorn flour, or replace up to half of the AP flour with whole grain flour.

 - Cacao powder: This will give these German Lebkuchen their distinct dark color but also depth of flavor.

 - Lebkuchen spice: You can easily buy premixed spices in Germany.
 You can find this Lebkuchen spice mixture here as well.
-If you’re like me you might like to make it yourself (instructions below).
-In a pinch, you could use gingerbread spice or pumpkin pie spice but your Lebkuchen won’t have the traditional taste and flavor.
+If you’re like me, you might like to make it yourself (instructions below).
+In a pinch, you could use gingerbread spices or pumpkin pie spice but your Lebkuchen won’t have the traditional taste and flavor.

-- Salt: I always love adding a pinch of salt to any sweet recipe as salt really brings out the sweetness.
+- Salt: I like to add a pinch of salt to any sweet baked goods, as salt really brings out the sweetness.

 In a small bowl, combine: